YouTransactor-SAS/mPOS-SDK-Android/README.md

 * The uCube provide a magstripe reader but not the uCube Touch
 * ...

 For the SDK, there is no difference betwen all YouTransactor's card terminals.
-For example, if you integrate the uCube Touch, at the beginning you should use UCubeAPI to setup a BLE Connexion Manager, and if you intergrate the uCube, you should setup a classic bluetooth connexion manager.
+For example, if you integrate the uCube Touch, at the beginning you should use UCubeAPI to setup a BLE Connection Manager, and if you intergrate the uCube, you should setup a classic bluetooth connection manager.
 So the RPC module will use to send/receive data from terminal.

 ### 2. uCube